upperlinecode/string-theory-python-methods/README.md

     return the_answer
 ```

-If you run that code without calling the method, nothing at all will print out.
+If you run that code without calling the function, nothing at all will print out.

-Instead, you'd need to also test it out with a specific number by *calling* the method:
+Instead, you'd need to also test it out with a specific number by *calling* the function:

 ```python
 def double(some_number):